 - Assisting with and helping to provide direct patient care in all dental specialties, including orthodontics, pediatric dentistry, periodontics and oral surgery.

 Medical Assistants can work in private clinics, hospital settings, chiropractic offices, OB-GYNs, pediatric clinics, and the like.
-Similar to dental assistants, medical assistants also need technical skills as well as skills in interacting with the patients to make sure that they are comfortable.
+Similar to dental assistants, medical assistants also need technical skills as well as skills in interacting with patients to make sure that they are comfortable.

 A few major day-to-day tasks of a medical assistant include the following: